 Your business size, operations, location and assets will determine what other policies might apply.
 Common commercial policies for small businesses include:

-A BOP is a common bundle of commercial insurance products.
+A Business Owners Policy (BOP) is a common bundle of commercial insurance products.
 It typically bundles general liability and commercial property, but may include other coverages as well.

-A commercial auto policy coverages any company owned and operated vehicles, much like your personal car insurance.
+A commercial auto policy covers any company owned and operated vehicles, much like your personal car insurance.

 Protect equipment, inventory and furniture in the event of a theft, fire or other damage.
 For home-based businesses, this policy would cover any business equipment that would not be protected by a homeowners or renters policy.